Manouchehr Eghbal: Career and activities

-Following his graduation in 1933 Eghbal was employed as a physician in Mashhad.
-During the 1940s he was made deputy health minister.
+Following his graduation in 1933, Eghbal was employed as a physician in Mashhad.
+In the 1940s, he was made deputy health minister.
 He was a member of the French Academy of Medicine.
-He was named as the undersecretary of the Ministry of Health in 1943.
-In 1950, Eghbal was appointed chancellor of Tabriz University.
-He was named as the governor of Azerbaijan in 1950 and held the post until 1952.
-He became chancellor of Tehran University in 1954.
+He was named the undersecretary of the Ministry of Health in 1943.
+In 1950, Eghbal was appointed chancellor of University of Tabriz.
+He was the governor of Azerbaijan in 1950–52.
+He became chancellor of University of Tehran in 1954.
 Five years later he became Iran's envoy to UNESCO.
-He then taught at Sorbonne for a while and became a member of the French Académie Nationale de Médecine.
+He then taught at Sorbonne for a while and became a member of the French National Academy of Medicine.
 During this period he founded the Nationalists' Party and served as the party's chair.

 Eghbal was appointed minister of health in the cabinet led by Mohammad Sa'ed in 1944.
 He also held the same post in the cabinet led by Ahmad Qavam (1946).
 Then he served as the minister of education in the cabinet of Abdolhossein Hazhir (1948), minister of transportation in the cabinet led by Ali Mansur, and interior minister in the cabinet of Mohammad Sa'ed between 1948 and 1950.

 In April 1957, Eghbal became prime minister, replacing Hossein Ala' in the post.
 Eghbal was also named as the chief of Plan Orgazination in February 1959 when Abol Hassan Ebtehaj resigned from office.
 His cabinet lasted until September 1960, and he was replaced by Jafar Sharif-Emami as prime minister.
 Until his death, he served as the chairman of the National Iranian Oil Company.
-He was also one of the close aides to the Shah and also, served as a board member of the royal organization of social welfare headed by Ashraf Pahlavi.
+He was also a close aide of Mohammad Reza Pahlavi and served as a board member of the royal organization of social welfare headed by Princess Ashraf Pahlavi.